hlt-mt/mcif/README.md

-MCIF is a comprehensive benchmark for evaluating **multimodal, multilingual instruction-following** systems, which covers *3 modalities* (text, speech, and video), *4 languages* (English, German, Italian, and Chinese), and *13 tasks* (organized in 4 macro-tasks).
+MCIF is a comprehensive benchmark for evaluating **multimodal, multilingual instruction-following** systems, which covers *3 modalities* (text, speech, and video), *4 languages* (English, German, Italian, and Chinese), and *13 tasks* (organized into 4 macro-tasks).

-A subset of MCIF has been for the evaluation of the [IWSLT 2025 **Instruction-Following** Shared Task](https://iwslt.org/2025/instruction-following).
+A subset of MCIF has been used for the evaluation of the [IWSLT 2025 **Instruction-Following** Shared Task](https://iwslt.org/2025/instruction-following).